SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 There is a capacitive coupling through the Analog Comparator.
 Toggling the selected positive AC pin may affect the selected negative input pin and vice versa.
 **Workaround:** When the AC is disabled, configure AC.MUXCTRLA.MUXNEG to DAC or internal reference.

+**megaTinyCore note:** megaTinyCore does not provide any functionality related to the analog comparators.
+If your code or libraries do, and you disable them and use the input pins for other purposes, you must take account of this.

 #### AC Interrupt Flag Not Set Unless Interrupt is Enabled
 `ACn.STATUS.CMP` is not set if the `ACn.INTCTRL.CMP` is not set.

 **Workaround:** Enable `ACn.INTCTRL.CMP` or use `ACn.STATUS.STATE` for polling.

+**megaTinyCore note:** megaTinyCore does not provide any functionality related to the analog comparators.
+If your code or libraries do, you cannot poll the interrupt flag to see whether it has been triggered.
+You can poll `ACn.STATUS.CMP` (though if the comparison condition becomes true, and then false again, between the occasions on which you check this bit, you would miss it).

 #### False Triggers May Occur Under Certain Conditions
 False triggers may occur on falling input pin: